President-elect Joe Biden promotes unity, turns to business of transition

 "I think there will be a huge misuse of the word 'unity' to imply that we need to water down the ideas that Joe Biden just campaigned on," said Adam Green, co-founder of the Progressive Change Campaign Committee.
 He said the country was more united around bold solutions to big problems than small-scale efforts to appease moderates in both parties.

 Biden's efforts at bipartisan reconciliation, meanwhile, could still be derailed by Trump's refusing to concede the presidential race.
-It wasn't clear if Biden and Trump would meet in the coming days, as is the modern tradition.
+It wasn't clear if Biden and Trump would meet in coming days, as is the modern tradition.
+Biden deputy campaign manager Kate Bedingfield told CNN late Saturday that there's been no contact between Trump's team and Biden's.

 WATCH: Analysis on Trump's Thursday press conference